 From time to time, the Company may enter into transactions to acquire assets or the shares of other organizations.
-These transactions may be financed in whole or in part with debt, which may increase the Company's debt levels above industry standards for companies of similar size.
-Depending on future exploration and development plans, the Company may require additional equity and/or debt financing that may not be available or, if available, may not be available on favourable terms to the Company.
-Neither the Company's articles nor its by-laws limit the amount of indebtedness that the Company may incur.
-As a result, the level of the Company's indebtedness from time to time, could impair its ability to obtain additional financing on a timely basis to take advantage of business opportunities that may arise.
+These transactions may be financed in whole or in part with debt, which may increase our debt levels above industry standards for companies of similar size.
+Depending on future exploration and development plans, the Company may require additional equity and/or debt financing that may not be available or, if available, may not be available on favorable terms to us.
+Neither our articles nor our by-laws limit the amount of indebtedness that the Company may incur.
+As a result, the level of our indebtedness from time to time, could impair its ability to obtain additional financing on a timely basis to take advantage of business opportunities that may arise.